craigham/cython-extensions-sc2/README.md

 # cython-extensions-sc2

+This has been modified to produce python 3.11 releases

 [API Documentation](https://aressc2.github.io/cython-extensions-sc2/) - for a full list of included functions.

 `cython-extensions-sc2` is a library designed for the [python-sc2](https://github.com/BurnySc2/python-sc2) API.